Daniel-M/odeint/README.md

 To get a feeling of the usage check the files under `examples/brusselator`.
 You will see that to change the method used you just need to change the integrator used (line 38 of `examples/brusselator/rk4` source code).

+## FAQ

+### A subpackage for each numeric type?

+You might be thiking, why does this guy have a subpackage for each numeric type?
+Well, though it makes the package harder to maintain, having type specific integrators is a priority for me.
+I could have used interface-based integrators but it would be at the expense of the extensibility of the integrators to more custom numerical types, a feature which I find relevant too.

 ## TEST